durtal/talks/traders-conference/index.md

 </div>

 <aside class="notes" style="font-size: 10px">
-    <p style="font-size:15px">Every so often I felt like I was invincible...
-I wasn't.</p>
+    <p style="font-size:15px">Every so often I felt like I was making real progress, occasionally a lightbulb went off.</p>
-    <p style="font-size:15px">Released my second R package, which helped with horse racing analysis, we'll see some of it later.</p>
+    <p style="font-size:15px">I released my second R package, which helped with horse racing analysis, we'll see some of it later, this was the reason why I wanted to learn R, so was delighted to reach this point.</p>
 </aside>

 ***